NIRALUser/dcm_to_bids/README.md

 # dcm_to_bids

 Converts a dicom directory to bids format.
 The covertion uses dcm2niix to convert from dicom to nii.gz format.
+As an option, it allows usage of [DWIConvert](https://github.com/BRAINSia/BRAINSTools) to process DWI data.

 ## Installation